FaridArbai/Wearable-Presenter/README.md

 * **Connection through wifi** to the PC that hosts the presentation.
 * **Slides management**, allowing to move forward and backwards through the slides of the presentation.
 * **Scheduled vibrating notifications** so that the user can set certain timeouts and the watch will silently vibrate passed those deadlines, therefore allowing control of the time flow during the presentation without even looking at the watch.
+* **Multiplatform support**, allowing any OS in the PC that hosts the presentation (Windows, MAC, Linux, ChromeOS, etc) as well as any presentation platform (PowerPoint, Keynote, Adobe Acrobat Reader, Prezi, etc).

+# Instructions
+To install the client just go to the "Install" section bellow or search for "Wearable Presenter" in the Google Play Store.
+To install the server download the "WatchSliderServer.jar" and place it into an easily reachable path.
+To deploy it just open a command line and type java -jar WatchSliderServer.jar and it'll start accepting connections from the watch app.

 ## Demo